Asthma and Exercise

 The first step is to develop a treatment plan with your physician.
 EIB associated with more generalized asthma is prevented with controller medications taken regularly (such as mast cell stabilizers, inhaled steroids and leukotriene modifiers) or by using medicines before you exercise (short-acting beta-agonists such as albuterol).
 When EIB symptoms occur, they can be treated with short-acting beta-agonists.

-In addition to medications, warm-ups and cool-downs may prevent or lessen EIB symptoms.
+In addition to medications, warm-ups, cool-downs and wearing a mask or scarf over your mouth may prevent or lessen EIB symptoms.
 You may want to limit exercise when you have a viral infection, temperatures are low, or pollen and air pollution levels are high.

 The goal of an asthma treatment plan is to keep your symptoms under control so that you can enjoy exercising or sports activities.
 However, there are some activities that are better for people with EIB.
 For instance, swimmers are exposed to warm, moist air as they exercise, which does not tend to trigger asthma symptoms.
 Swimming also helps strengthen upper body muscles.